Hamdan v. Rumsfeld: Alito

-Alito stated that Geneva Convention Common Article 3 does not specifically rule out military commissions, and further points to the commentary in Article 66, which was the article the Court used in support of its opinion.
-Alito argued that even if Common Article 3 recognizes a prohibition on "special tribunals", which Article 66 does prohibit, such a prohibition is not applicable to Hamdan's tribunal because the military commissions were "regular".
-Further, because the Bush Administration might conduct the hundreds of such tribunals according to the same procedures, Alito concluded that "it seems that petitioner's tribunal, like the hundreds of others respondents propose to conduct, is very much regular and not at all special."
+Alito stated that Common Article 3 did not specifically rule out military commissions, and further pointed to the commentary in Article 66, which was the article the Court used in support of its opinion.
+Alito argued that even if Common Article 3 recognized a prohibition on "special tribunals", which Article 66 does prohibit, such a prohibition was not applicable to Hamdan's tribunal because the military commissions were "regular".
+Further, Alito concluded that, because the Bush administration might conduct hundreds of such tribunals according to the same procedures, "it seems that petitioner's tribunal, like the hundreds of others respondents propose to conduct, is very much regular and not at all special."

 Alito wrote that "the commissions were appointed, set up, and established pursuant to an order of the President, just like the commission in Ex parte Quirin, 317 U. S. 1 (1942), and the Court acknowledges that Quirin recognized that the statutory predecessor of 'preserved' the President's power 'to convene military commissions.'"
-Alito disagreed with Kennedy's assertion that "an acceptable degree of independence from the Executive is necessary to render a commission 'regularly constituted' by the standards of our Nation's system of justice", arguing that Kennedy "offers no support for this proposition (which in any event seems to be more about fairness or integrity than regularity)", and further arguing that the commission in Quirin was no different from the present case.
+Alito disagreed with Justice Kennedy's assertion that "an acceptable degree of independence from the Executive is necessary to render a commission 'regularly constituted' by the standards of our Nation's system of justice", arguing that Kennedy "offers no support for this proposition (which in any event seems to be more about fairness or integrity than regularity)", and further arguing that the commission in Quirin was no different from the present case.

 Finally, Alito wrote that the commission procedures as a whole do not provide a basis for deeming the commissions to be illegitimate.
-He points to two procedural rules, which the Court found fault with: First, the rule "allowing the Secretary of Defense to change the governing rules 'from time to time; and second, the rule that "permits the admission of any evidence that would have 'probative value to a reasonable person.
-Alito asserts these rules cannot make the commissions illegitimate.

-On the first rule Alito argued that not all changes during the course of a trial prejudice the defendant, and that some may even help the defendant.
-In addition, "If a change is made and applied during the course of an ongoing proceeding and if the accused is found guilty, the validity of that procedure can be considered in the review proceeding for that case."

-On the second rule, Alito argued that this rule does not violate the international standard incorporated into Common Article 3, because "rules of evidence differ from country to country" and "much of the world does not follow aspects of our evidence rules, such as the general prohibition against the admission of hearsay".
+He pointed to two procedural rules with which the Court found fault: first, the rule "allowing the Secretary of Defense to change the governing rules 'from time to time; and second, the rule that "permits the admission of any evidence that would have 'probative value to a reasonable person.
+He asserted that these rules could not make the commissions illegitimate.
+Regarding the first rule, he argued that not all changes during the course of a trial prejudice the defendant, and some may even help the defendant.
+In addition, he stated that "if a change is made and applied during the course of an ongoing proceeding and if the accused is found guilty, the validity of that procedure can be considered in the review proceeding for that case."
+Regarding the second rule, he argued that it did not violate the international standard incorporated into Common Article 3 because "rules of evidence differ from country to country" and "much of the world does not follow aspects of our evidence rules, such as the general prohibition against the admission of hearsay".